-Kayne Anderson BDC, Inc. (the "Company") is an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
+Kayne DL 2021, Inc. (the "Company") is an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 In addition, for U.S. federal income tax purposes, the Company intends to qualify as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").

-The Company was formed as a Delaware corporation to make investments in middle-market companies and commenced operations on February 5, 2021.
+The Company was formed as a Delaware corporation to make investments in middle-market companies and commenced operations on December 16, 2021.

-As of December 31, 2022, the Company has entered into subscription agreements with investors for an aggregate capital commitment of \$808,212 to purchase shares of the Company's common stock.
+As of December 31, 2022, the Company has entered into subscription agreements with investors for an aggregate capital commitment of \$353,535 to purchase shares of the Company's common stock.
 See Note 12 - Subsequent Events.

-KA Credit Advisors, LLC (the "Advisor") is an indirect subsidiary of Kayne Anderson Capital Advisors, L.P. ("KACALP" or "Kayne Anderson").
+KA Credit Advisors II, LLC (the "Advisor") serves as the Company's investment advisor.
+The Advisor is an indirect subsidiary of Kayne Anderson Capital Advisors, L.P. ("KACALP" or "Kayne Anderson").
 The Advisor is registered with the Securities and Exchange Commission ("SEC") as an investment advisor under the Investment Advisory Act of 1940, as amended.
 Subject to the overall supervision of the Company's board of directors (the "Board"), the Advisor is responsible for originating prospective investments, conducting research and due diligence investigations on potential investments, analyzing investment opportunities, negotiating and structuring investments, determining the value of the investments and monitoring its investments and portfolio companies on an ongoing basis.
-The Board consists of seven directors, four of whom are independent.
-See Note 12 - Subsequent Events.
+The Board consists of five directors, four of whom are independent (including the Board's chairperson).